tiangolo/issue-manager/README.md

 ### Users and HTML comments

-Before supporting labels, this GitHub action used HTML comments, so, you would write something like:
+Before supporting labels, this GitHub action used HTML comments, so, you would write a comment like:

 ```markdown
 Ah, you have to use a JSON string in the config.